-The rise in glucose after you eat is more a reflection of what you ate.
-On the contrary, your fasting blood glucose and glucose before meals is an indication of your metabolic health and whether you are over-fuelling throughout the day.
+The rise in glucose after you eat is more of a reflection of what you ate.
+On the contrary, your fasting blood glucose and glucose before meals indicate your metabolic health and whether you are over-fuelling throughout the day.

-Most people won’t need to be too concerned about their post-meal blood glucose if they focus on nutrient-dense whole foods, which typically don’t contain refined grains or added sugars.
+Most people don’t need to be too concerned about their post-meal blood glucose if they focus on nutrient-dense whole foods, which typically don’t contain refined grains or added sugars.

 Should I Eat Less Protein if I Have Diabetes?

 Some people mistakenly aim for perfectly flatlined blood glucose by reducing protein and carbohydrates.
 Unfortunately, this often ends in overeating low-satiety, nutrient-poor, high-fat foods, which leads to increased energy intake, weight gain, and insulin resistance!